compose-spec/compose-spec/05-services.md

   - "com.example.label-with-empty-value"
 ```

-Compose implementations MUST create containers with canonical labels:
+Compose creates containers with canonical labels:

-- `com.docker.compose.project` set on all resources created by Compose implementation to the user project name
+- `com.docker.compose.project` set on all resources created by Compose to the user project name
 - `com.docker.compose.service` set on service containers with service name as defined in the Compose file

 The `com.docker.compose` label prefix is reserved.
 Specifying labels with this prefix in the Compose file MUST